HughMurrell/EscapeLogos/README.md

 Use the same structure to define your own epitope and then set the **ept** variable accordingly.

 Also, we have a filter available for **gappy** sequences.
-You can set this constant in the script to suit your requirements.
+You can set the `GAPY_CUTOFF` constant in the script to suit your requirements.